Hyundai IONIQ 5 GL 2WD Standard Range (2026) vs Hyundai IONIQ 5 GLS 2WD Standard Range (2026)

 Frequently asked questions

-Which is cheaper: IONIQ 5 GL or GLS?
+Which is cheaper, the IONIQ 5 GL or GLS?

 Which is better for daily commuting?

-Both are equally suited for daily commuting as they share the same powertrain, range, and body type.
-The GL offers better value for money.
+Both are equally suited for daily commuting as they share the same powertrain, range, and 5-seat layout.
+The GL offers better value, while the GLS adds a wider body for slightly more interior space.